Healing Substance Use Through a Trauma-Informed, IFS Lens

 When More Support is Needed: Exploring Higher Levels of Care

 Sometimes, individual outpatient therapy isn’t enough.
-If substance use is interfering with daily life, relationships, or safety, we work collaboratively to explore higher levels of care, such as:
+If substance use is interfering with daily life, relationships, or safety, inability to be sober for periods surrounding therapy for processing and integration, we work collaboratively to explore higher levels of care, such as:

 This is never approached with shame or pressure.
 Instead, we help you make empowered decisions about the care that’s right for you, with a therapist who understands the complexity of your experience.

-I offer substance use and trauma therapy in person in Chicago and virtually for residents of Los Angeles.
+I offer substance use and trauma therapy in person in Chicago and virtually for residents of Illinois, California, and Los Angeles.
 Whether you're questioning your relationship with substances, in recovery and looking for deeper healing, or feeling stuck in shame, there is support here for you.
+If you're located in Chicago, our practice in Ravenswood is easily accessible from neighborhoods like Lakeview, Andersonville, Lincoln Park, Uptown, Edgewater, Roscoe Village and Rogers Park.

 Ready to Get Curious About the Part That Uses?